threat-defuser/threat-defuser.org/content/results.md

 ### Scholarly presentations

+- Fidler, Masako Ueda.
+"Suravugengo kōpasu: senmonbunya no waku wo koeru kanōsei"/ Slavic-language corpora: possibilities for interdisciplinarity, an invited talk at the Mini-symposium and Lecture held by the Japan Society for the Study of Slavic Languages and Literatures (JSSSLL).
+May 24, 2025.
+Sensyū University, Tokyo, Japan.

 - Nesset, Tore.
 Fears and threats: Russian reflexive verbs and second language learning.
 Invited plenary at Croaticumov okrugli stol, Croaticum/University of Zagreb, 22.05.2025.